Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 #### Confused
 - "Hvað...?
 Hvað gerðist?"
-- "What... what on earth are you doing?"
+- "What on earth are you doing?"

 #### Angry
 - "Back!" *(He says this as he's brandishing his sword at a bunch of attackers.)*